devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-3.md

 1. **Importing Libraries**: We import NumPy for numerical operations and Matplotlib's `pyplot` for plotting.
 2. **Creating Sample Data**:
    - We generate an array `x` containing 100 evenly spaced values between `0` and `2π`.
    - We calculate the sine and cosine values for these x-values using `np.sin()` and `np.cos()`.
 3. **Creating the Scatter Plot**:
    - We use `plt.scatter()` to create scatter plots for both sine and cosine functions.
    - Different colors (`blue` for sine and `orange` for cosine) and markers (`o` for sine and `x` for cosine) are specified.
 4. **Customizing the Plot**:
    - We add a title and labels for the x-axis and y-axis.
    - We draw horizontal and vertical lines at y=0 and x=0 to improve readability.
    - We enable the grid for better visualization.
    - We display a legend to differentiate between the two functions.
 5. **Displaying the Plot**: Finally, we call `plt.show()` to display the plot in a window.

 #### Conclusion

 Matplotlib plays a crucial role in scientific visualization by providing tools to create high-quality plots that help researchers analyze data effectively.
 The example above demonstrates how to create a scatter plot with multiple datasets while customizing its appearance.
 This capability is essential in various fields such as data science, engineering, finance, and more, where visual representation of data is key to understanding complex information.

-## 20) What are the key roles of NumPy in scientific computing?
-OR How does NumPy support array operations in Python ?
+## <mark> 20) What are the key roles of NumPy in scientific computing?
+OR How does NumPy support array operations in Python ? </mark>

 NumPy (Numerical Python) plays a crucial role in scientific computing in Python by providing efficient support for array operations.
 Here are some of the key roles of NumPy in scientific computing: